RamejaAyush/Foodies2/README.md

 ## Deployment

-To deploy Foodies on you localhost
+To deploy Foodies on your localhost

 - Command for localhost